HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

      {{0, 0, -1}, {0, 0, 1}}, {{0, 0, 1}, {0, 0, -1}},
      {{0, 1, 0}, {0, -1, 0}}, {{1, 0, 0}, {-1, 0, 0}}}
     ```
+-   **`RemoveRedundantMomenta`**($\{\{ \vec p_i \}\}$)

+    Takes a list of sets of momenta and removes the ones that can be obtained
+    via little group rotations.
+All these combinations must have the same total
+    momentum, otherwise the results are likely strange.

+    The picked set of unique momenta is deterministic but likely different from
+    the hand-picked set that Markus Werner uses.

 ### Spin representation